 The lack of medical men and ambulances meant that many wounded were not collected for a day or two.
 The problem was compounded by the fact that the gliders were widely scattered (few reaching the LZs), and many GPs had their legs broken when their Wacos hit one of the many stone walls favoured by Sicilian farmers.
 In the days before penicillin, such injuries, if unattended, could result in gangrene and death.

-Paradoxically, as one senior medical officer observed, the number of gliders that landed in the sea also reduced the number of wounded on land that the greatly reduced medical resources had to care for.
-His grim point was that the medical men that did arrive worked wonders, but with many more wounded on hand, it could have been a medical disaster.
+Paradoxically, as one senior medical officer observed, the number of gliders that landed in the sea reduced the number of wounded on land that the greatly reduced medical resources had to care for.
+His grim point was that the medical men that did arrive worked wonders, but with many more wounded, it could have been a medical disaster.
 It was also lucky that the advancing seaborne forces could loan ambulances, and that Italian ambulances were captured.

 In the case of Glider 70, the British glider pilot and six RAMC men survived and were picked up by HMS Beaufort, a destroyer on anti-submarine patrol near the cape.
 Beaufort had spotted gliders in the water the night before, but she did not stop until the sun was well up, some nine hours later.
 Many glider men must have drowned because their potential rescuers had higher priorities in the brutal business of war.